-IMPAIRMENT OF FINANCIAL ASSETS:
+III) IMPAIRMENT OF FINANCIAL ASSETS

-The Company uses the "expected credit loss" model for calculating impairment and recognizes expected credit losses as a loss allowance in the consolidated balance sheet if they relate to a financial asset measured at amortized cost.
+The Company uses the "expected credit loss" model for calculating impairment and recognizes expected credit losses as a loss allowance in the consolidated balance sheets if they relate to a financial asset measured at amortized cost.
 The Company's trade and other receivables, typically short term receivables with payments received within a 12-month period, do not have a significant financing component.
 Therefore, the Company recognizes impairment and measures expected credit losses as lifetime expected credit losses.
-The carrying amount of these assets in the consolidated balance sheet is stated net of any loss allowance.
+The carrying amount of these assets in the consolidated balance sheets is stated net of any loss allowance.

-II) FINANCIAL ASSETS MEASURED AT FAIR VALUE
+IV) FINANCIAL ASSETS MEASURED AT FAIR VALUE THROUGH PROFIT OR LOSS